TIMEWELL

 A technology leak is not merely an "information breach."
 It causes three simultaneous losses.

 1. Loss to the company Investment of hundreds of millions or billions of yen in research and development is instantly rendered worthless.
 If the technology reaches a competitor — particularly an overseas one — the competitive advantage in the market is gone.
-In the Sekisui Chemical case, technology for smartphone touchscreens was leaked to a Chinese company.
+In one reported case, technology related to smartphone components was leaked overseas from a domestic chemical manufacturer — a reminder that even a company with rigorous controls can be targeted as the victim of such a leak.

 2. Loss to the individual researcher Those involved in a technology leak face criminal liability.
 Violations of the Unfair Competition Prevention Act carry potential sentences of up to 10 years imprisonment or fines up to 20 million yen.
 Needless to say, a career ends with it.